Flawm/solana_raffler/README.md

 # Solana Raffler

 A Solana raffling program built on Anchor.
-Deployed at `RafXcAJfB3wVzyH7cHuDqyVjYeQ4Qy8RjQEbCPvttK9` on devnet - mainnet coming soon :tm:
+Deployed at `RafXcAJfB3wVzyH7cHuDqyVjYeQ4Qy8RjQEbCPvttK9` on devnet & mainnet

 ## Features